 - To assemble: For the largest leaves, remove the stem entirely, leaving you with 2 cabbage leaves.
 For the smaller leaves, remove the thickest part of the stems (so they are easy to roll).
 Place about 2 tbsp. of mixture near the top of each leaf, fold over the sides and roll up like a burrito.

 - Preheat oven to 350F.
 Spread about 1 cup of sauce on bottom of Dutch oven pot.
 Place assembled rolls seam down.
 Once all rolls have been added, pour remainder of sauce evenly over the top.
-Cover the pot and bake for 1 and a half hours to 2 hours.
+Cover the pot and bake for 1 and a half hours to 2 hours (depending on oven and size of pot).
 Serve hot with some sour cream and garnish.

 The finished product below.
 Smacznego!